Decor & Projects

 Tiny Space Is Big on Tropical Color

-In this post, I share how my island experience motivated me to bring just a tiny bit of it in my Caribbean-inspired powder room.
+The island experience is what inspired this space, motivating me to bring just a tiny bit of it in my Caribbean-inspired powder room. .
 See related posts, “7 Reasons Why to Plan a St. Maarten/St. Martin Family Vacay” and “Checking Off My ‘Fun List’ on Family Trip to St. Maarten,” with more information on this Dutch and French island.

-When we recently did our interior paint refresh, I stayed with same color family when updating the half bath.
+When we did our interior paint refresh, I stayed with same color family when updating the half bath.
 I couldn’t part with pinky-orange shade.
+I loved it too much!
+It wasn’t the safest choice, but it was the right one.
 I bumped up the saturation a bit with pretty and bold Hugs and Kisses by Benjamin Moore.

 The wall color, tile, accessories and décor make a statement in this small room.

-The peach walls are welcoming and complement the clay tile flooring which I picked to emulate terra cotta that’s widely used on the island.
+The peach walls are welcoming and complement the clay tile flooring which I picked to emulate terra cotta that’s widely used on the island, especially on rooftops.
 Meanwhile, opposite on the color wheel are beachy blues and blue/greens (hence the curtain and rug) while brown is warm accent (cabinet, mirror and bronze fixtures).
+It’s a little bolder than I’d normally go, but that’s kind of the point.

 Beachy-Keen Island Scenes